funvill/funvill.github.io/_posts/2010-04-13-every-night-erotica.md

 <span style="font-family: Georgia; font-size: small;">All genres of erotica will be accepted; stories may be up to 2000 words in length and are meant for a mature audience, 18years+.</span>

-<span style="font-family: Georgia; font-size: small;"> €œUse your adverbs and adjectives wisely and you€™re welcome to open the door to sex, raunchy details and explicit lovemaking,€ says Jennifer Case, ENE Editor, €œAnd while we€™re well aware that reality stimulates creativity, we€™re only looking for your fictional tales.€</span>
+<span style="font-family: Georgia; font-size: small;"> €œUse your adverbs and adjectives wisely and you&quot;re welcome to open the door to sex, raunchy details and explicit lovemaking,€ says Jennifer Case, ENE Editor, €œAnd while we&quot;re well aware that reality stimulates creativity, we&quot;re only looking for your fictional tales.€</span>

 <span style="font-family: Georgia; font-size: small;">For more information on the writing guidelines, submissions process and compensation, visit the Submit a story page at </span><a href="http://www.everynighterotica.com/submit-story/" target="_blank"><span style="font-family: Georgia; color: #0000ff; font-size: small;"><span style="text-decoration: underline;">http://www.everynighterotica.com/submit-story/</span></span></a><span style="font-family: Georgia; font-size: small;"> .</span>